baleutes/Blackjack/README.md

 # Blackjack

-Simple Blackjack game made with C# for one of university's laboratory works.
+Simple Blackjack game made with Windows Forms and C# for one of the tasks in university.